How to stand out in your Tesco interview: approaches and strategies

 Potential follow-up question: Which of our competitors do you respect?

 Possible Tesco graduate interview question: What are the current challenges that Tesco is facing today?

 Point of question: Another commercial awareness question, checking to see whether you understand the challenges that you’ll immediately face when you join Tesco as a graduate.

 How to approach: Don’t shy away from any major news stories about Tesco.
 For example, irregularities in Tesco’s finances and ongoing issues with its suppliers, which came to a head in 2014, were well publicised by the media.
 As such, not mentioning issues like these would appear naïve or imply a lack of research.
 Your answer should show you understand how the business and its employees are being affected by the challenges the retailer is facing.
 What has the impact been on the brand?
 It's important to remain factual and not dwell on the problems; instead, focus on the company turning things around.
 How is Tesco recovering from past difficulties?
 What is it doing to combat any current challenges and have any further issues arisen from these methods?
 Try to keep your references as current as you can.
-For example, in September 2016 Tesco achieved its best 12-week sales performance since March 2014.
-It's summer 'Drinks Festival' event was hailed as one of the driving forces.
+For example, in September 2018 Tesco announced that it was launching its own discount chain called Jack's, with plans to open 10–15 Jack's stores.